 If your dog has fleas, don’t waste time trying ineffective or unproven treatments or remedies.
 Using vet-recommended flea treatment products is the safest and most effective way to get rid of fleas on your dog and in your home.
 Here’s the steps to follow:

-Fleas are not only a common nuisance for dog owners, but they can also cause health issues and spread diseases to both pets and people.
-Fleas can cause tapeworm, anemia, allergic reactions, irritated skin, and scabs.
-The good news is that with proper treatment, you can safely and effectively ban fleas from your home for good.
+Unfortunately, flea infestations are common in dogs.
+They can also cause health issues and spread diseases to both pets and people.
+Fleas can transmit tapeworm, cause anemia and flea allergy dermatitis with its irritated skin and scabs.
+The good news is that with the proper treatment, you can safely and effectively get rid of fleas for good.

 Vetster surveyed U.S. dog owners asking what they would do if their dogs had fleas.
-The results showed that only 49% of dog owners choose to use effective commercial flea treatments, such as oral medicines, topical treatments, or a flea collar with a pesticide.
+The results showed that only 49% of dog owners choose to use effective commercial flea treatments, such as oral medicines, topical treatments, or a flea collar with a pesticide to prevent fleas or treat active flea infestations.
 This was closely followed by 37% of dog owners saying they prefer grooming their dogs more frequently to physically remove the fleas, even though this is not an effective way to get rid of fleas or keep your dog from getting them.